GunterMueller/Oberon-0/README.md

 This is an exercise in porting an excellent if obscure teaching tool to run on modern systems.

 # Oberon
-The programming language Oberon, conceived by Niklaus Wirth in 1986 as a refinement of his previous languages Pascal and Modula-2.
+The programming language Oberon was conceived by Niklaus Wirth in 1986 as a refinement of his previous languages Pascal and Modula-2.
 It formed the basis of a complete computer and operating system, a number of which were networked and used at the ETH Zurich for many years.

 The language itself is a study in refined minimalism, a strong but bare skeleton that still has a lot to teach modern language designers.
 In fact, it had a significant impact on the design of Google's Go programming language (http://golang.org).